k3jph/k3jph.github.io/honors/coat-of-arms.md

   <div class="item col-md-6 col-sm-12">
     <blockquote>
       <p>
         Argent in pale a tetrahedron Azure pierced in bend by a sword Or with pommel and cross piece of the Second.
-Upon a helm befitting his degree with mantling Azure and doubled Or is set for crest, upon a wreath of the liveries a martlet Sable
+Upon a helm befitting his degree with mantling Azure and doubled Or is set for crest, upon a wreath of the liveries a martlet Sable.
       </p>
     </blockquote>
   </div>